ctapu4ok/vk-messenger-sdk/README.md

-# vk-messenger-sdk a PHP LongPoll VK Messenger client
+# VK Messenger SDK a PHP LongPoll VK messenger client

 **VK Messenger SDK** is a system that allows you to interact with the VK API via LongPoll in asynchronous mode.